Aid disbursement & appealing aid

 - Ninth semester

 Earlham-funded aid is limited to eight semesters of attendance, including time spent at another college or university.
 A student can complete their degree requirements in eight semesters by earning 30-32 credits annually or averaging 15 credits each semester.
-For students needing to take a ninth semester to complete the requirements for one major due to medical reasons or a major life event, there is an appeal process that begins by completing this request form.
+For students needing to take a ninth semester to complete the requirements for one major due to medical reasons or a major life event, there is an appeal process that begins by completing the Ninth semester appeal form.
 Please note that a ninth semester at Earlham aid will not be granted for a student to complete a second major, minor concentration or other education.